 Fight for your right to belong to the wrong party.

 Yoga practice is a party of one.
 On the mat doesn’t have anything to do with anyone else, not your neighbor, not the brightly colored flag you wrap yourself in, and not the world.
 When Off the Mat Into the World says it is getting off the mat, they mean exactly that, however much they don’t mean it.
 Socially conscious causes have nothing to do with yoga, which is a living current of consciousness within the individual self.

-Just like yoga isn’t exercise, touching your toes and flipping up into headstand, it isn’t something you do for others, either, jetting off to third-world countries to eradicate malaria or digging wells in sub-Saharan Africa.
+Just like yoga isn’t exercise, chaturanga and vinyasa and twisting and turning, it isn’t something you do for others, either, jetting off to third-world countries to eradicate malaria, or digging wells in sub-Saharan Africa.
 Yoga is who you are, or who you want to become, like the anarchist looking for freedom.
 It isn’t feeling good because you’ve done something, done good works, made the world a better place to live in.

 It isn’t the narcissism of accomplishment.
 It’s about making you a better person from the inside out.
 It’s better to be self-made than letting somebody else cook you up.

 Even though we all live out in the open, yoga is not about shifting the perspective of the world.
 It’s not about doing right.
 It’s about getting right with yourself.